jaxson-lybbert/README-Generator/Develop/README.md

   ## Installation

-  N/A
+  You will need to have node.js and the npm inquirer ver.
+8.2.5 installed to be able to run this generator.

   ## Usage

-  Run it
+  This application is launched using the command "node index.js."
+From there, simply follow the given prompts to have a fully developed, professional looking README.md file made for you.

   ## Contributing

-  Don't
+  Feel free to customize this application in any way that suits your needs.

   ## Testing

-  No
+  N/A

   ## Questions
-  If you have any additional questions, feel free to contact me on Github @jaxson-lybbert.
-  Or by email: jax.a.lybb@gmail.com
+  If you have any additional questions, feel free to contact me on Github @jaxson-lybbert, or by email: jax.a.lybb@gmail.com